 Recoil

-component handles procedural recoil animations using rotation.
+The Recoil component handles procedural recoil animations using rotation.
 It reacts to each shot and resets over time, allowing natural, dynamic aiming motion.

 Summary